ClarkCheekyKent/cheeky-render-releases/README.md

 * Shader Quality -> High
 * Other settings Low/medium

+### Bugs/Issues
+* Flicker can still happen in AFR if dropping below headset FPS rate.
+* If settings set to high and you run out of VRAM it causes issues and you may have to restart game and the VR mod.

 ### Disclaimer
 This mod injects hooks into the Forza Horizon 6 instance (similar to how reshade works).